XengShi/materialYouNewTab/README.md

-initialized : Sun 20 Aug 2023 03∶41∶08 PM IST
+Initialized : Sun 20 Aug 2023 03∶41∶08 PM IST
-# youSearch - Simplifying Your Browsing Experience
+# Material You NewTab

 ![Screenshot 1](https://i.ibb.co/zSyjg47/screenshot-from-2023-08-24-21-19-16.webp)

-Welcome to youSearch, where simplicity meets functionality.
-Our browser homepage is thoughtfully designed, taking inspiration from Google's Material Design principles.
-With youSearch, we bring you a seamless browsing experience that empowers you to explore the web effortlessly.
+Welcome to 'Material You NewTab', where simplicity meets functionality.
+A browser homepage is thoughtfully designed, taking inspiration from Google's Material You Design principles.
+With Material You NewTab, we bring you a seamless browsing experience that empowers you to explore the web effortlessly.

 ## Getting Started